Chicago and New Haven Women's Liberation Rock Bands

+The New Haven chapter of the band included Florika Remetier (bass), Pat Ouellette (bass), Harriet Cohen (guitar) and Judy Miller (drums).
+As the most experienced musician, Florika acted as tutor to the other members.

 In 1972, the Chicago group, along with its New Haven counterpart, recorded their first LP called Mountain Moving Day.
 The Chicago tracks were "Secretary", "Ain't Gonna Marry", "Papa", and "Mountain Moving Day".
 The New Haven tracks were "Abortion Song", "Sister Witch", "Prison Song", "So Fine!", and "Shotgun".

 According to the liner notes of Mountain Moving Day: "We wanted to make music that would embody the radical, feminist, humanitarian vision we shared."
 For example, in "Abortion Song," lyrics read:

 We've got to get together and fight.

 They tell us to get married and have three or four kids.

 Change the diapers, be a good wife.

 But we will decide how many children to bear.

 We've got to control our own life.

 The band broke up in mid-1973 after Weisstein moved to the East Coast.
 After the band's dissolution, Abod remembered: "A lot of women came up to me after our shows and said, 'I want to do that,' and we tried to make them understand that they could.
 Any of them could.
 And I think a lot of them did."
 This legacy of a female-empowering, do-it-yourself ethos was echoed twenty years later in the punk music Riot Grrrl Movement.
 Indeed, the EP Mountain Moving Day was remastered and re-released in 2005 under the title Papa Don't Lay That Shit on Me by Rounder Records with two bonus tracks by contemporary feminist rock group Le Tigre.